Farmadupe/vid_dup_finder_lib/vid_dup_finder_app/README.md

 ## License (When gui_slint feature is used)

+Licensed under

+ * The terms located at [slint_licenseing/LICENSE.md](slint_licenseing/LICENSE.md)

-Licensed under either of
+and either of the following at your option

  * Apache License, Version 2.0
    ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
  * MIT license
    ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

-at your option.

-The software is additionally licensed under the terms located at [slint_licenseing/LICENSE.md](slint_licenseing/LICENSE.md).
-By using or distributing the software with the "GUI" feature enabled, you agree to comply with these additional terms.
+#

 ## Contribution